Written by Terri Reddout

 The Legend of “The Tourist Guy”

-While people did learn the picture was a hoax, the question was who was “The Tourist Guy?”
-Who would do something so creepy and cruel?
+While people did eventually learn the picture was a hoax, a big question remained.
+Who was “The Tourist Guy?”
+What kind of person would do something so creepy and cruel?
 No one knew.
-But the legend grew.
+The legend grew.
 Suddenly, pictures of The Tourist Guy popped up at every natural disaster known to man.

 He apparently made it onto a life raft when the Titanic sunk.

 He helped Neo and Trinity sorted their way through The Matrix.

 Here’s visual “proof” that he stood near the mooring mast at the Navel Air Station in Lakehurst, New Jersey when the Hindenburg exploded back in 1937.

 The Tourist Guy even transported into the future and was there when an alien probe destroyed Federation Headquarters in Star Trek.

 My favorite had to be when the Stay Puff Marshmallow man from Ghost Busters attacked the city, The Tourist Guy was there.

 Weeks went by and we still didn’t know who The Tourist Guy was.
 Then, a Hungarian news site identified the man as Peter Guzli.
 He took the pictures on top of the Twin Towers while vacationing in 1997.
-After 9-11 he pasted the plane into the shot and emailed it to friends.
+On the day of 9-11, Guzli Photoshopped the plane into the picture and emailed it to friends.
 It was his attempt at some dark humor to share in the wake of the attacks.
 He told Wired Magazine, “This was a joke meant for my friends, not such a wide audience.”

 So, a guy in Hungary creates a hoax picture and sends it to his friends.
 Within 36 hours the same picture is sitting in my email box.
 That’s how quickly news can spread via social media and the Internet.